Canberra's own "Repair Shop"

-Restoration alone often covers up damage making the item appear superficially better but masking deterioration which will persist.
+Restoration alone often covers up damage making the item appear superficially better but masking deterioration that will persist.

 Usually, there is a blend of the two philosophies in any treatment - we stabilise objects to ensure their ongoing survival, and also carry out restoration treatments such as retouching (to add in lost decorative detail) and replacing lost components (such as the end of a finger on a broken sculpture) - as long as these do not jeopardise the longevity of the item.

-Endangered Heritage has a fully equipped laboratory and provides conservation treatment services for our national collection in galleries, museums, libraries and universities.
+Endangered Heritage has a fully equipped laboratory and provides conservation services for our national collection in galleries, museums, libraries, and universities.
 We deliver the same standard of work to your project as we do to the national collection.
-Each of our conservators has extensive experience and training in a several fields of specialisation and frequently run teaching programs.
+Each of our conservators has extensive experience and training in several fields of specialisation and frequently run teaching programs.

 Endangered Heritage does not outsource work without the knowledge of the client.
 The owner is always in direct contact with the conservator undertaking the work.

 Conservation of glass, ceramics, timber, metals, ethnographic objects, plastics, indigenous art and electromechanical objects.

 Note: Ceramics repairs where we need to undo previous adhesive repairs can be very time consuming.
 It is preferable that people don’t “have a go” before coming to us.

 Our paper team has grown: we now have Robin and Prue consulting and working together to bring the best bespoke solution to your project.

 We provide services for the conservation of art on paper, documents, books, paper ephemera, and photographs.

 Paintings can be on canvas, board, or paper and may be in oil, acrylic, watercolour or even mixed media.
 Our team can provide stabilisation, cleaning and repair to conserve your painting assets.